boscotech/rust-hello-world-unluckygearsolid/README.md

 # hello-world-rs
 Make sure to read [Chapter 1 of Rust By Example](https://doc.rust-lang.org/rust-by-example/hello.html)! \
 Use `git clone` to clone this repository.
+If you are using Windows, make sure to download git first via the [Git Bash Installer](https://github.com/git-for-windows/git/releases/download/v2.44.0.windows.1/Git-2.44.0-64-bit.exe).
 ```
 git clone https://github.com/boscotech/rust-hello-world-YOUR_USERNAME
 ```